top of page

 Hex Undone's debut album, The Crow Flies, released in early 2024, offers a compelling blend of atmospheric textures and emotive songwriting.
 If you’re into the likes of M83, Daughter, or early Mogwai—but want something grounded in East Midlands overcast charm—Hex Undone should be firmly on your radar.

-The band shrewdly uploaded 3 of the album's songs to Spotify and kept the album for online on Bandcamp!
+The band uploaded 3 of the album's songs to Spotify and kept the album for online on Bandcamp!

 The Crow Flies album has incredible variation; from slower, relaxing songs like its title song, to more upbeat, catchy tunes such as A Good Way: showcasing the band's ability to craft moody, introspective soundscapes that resonate deeply with listeners.

-The album has garnered attention on platforms like Bandcamp, where it's featured in multiple user collections, indicating a growing appreciation within the indie and alternative music communities.
+indie and alternative music communities.
 Additionally, the band's presence on Apple Music highlights their expanding reach and the positive reception of their work.

 For fans of ambient rock and emotionally charged melodies, The Crow Flies serves as a promising introduction to Hex Undone's artistic vision.
 The album's rich instrumentation and heartfelt lyrics suggest a band poised and ready to make a significant impact in the music scene.
-Ship in a Bottle, the longest track on the album and perhaps the most impressive musically, manages to bypass every expectation anyone could have for these tracks and for Hex Undone as an emerging artist in the Nottingham Music scene.
+Ship in a Bottle, the longest track on the album and perhaps the most impressive musically, managing to bypass every expectation anyone could have for these tracks and for Hex Undone as an emerging artist in the Nottingham Music scene.

 Overall, The Crow Flies is a quietly powerful debut.
 Hex Undone shows phenomenal restraint and maturity in their songwriting, preferring atmosphere over theatrics and nuance over noise.
 This album isn’t about immediate gratification or indulgence—it’s about slow unfolding, about sitting with feelings that are hard to name and overcoming strong, overwhelming emotion.
 And in that, it is a tremendous success.